Sedative: Disinhibition and crime

 Statistical overviews suggest that the use of sedative-spiked drinks for robbing people is actually much more common than their use for rape.
-Cases of criminals taking rohypnol themselves before they commit crimes have also been reported, as the loss of inhibitions from the drug may increase their confidence to commit the offence, and the amnesia produced by the drug makes it difficult for police to interrogate them if they are caught.
+Cases of criminals taking Rohypnol themselves before they commit crimes have also been reported, as the loss of inhibitions from the drug may increase their confidence to commit the offense, and the amnesia produced by the drug makes it difficult for police to interrogate them if they are caught.